PISA 2025 – Information for Schools, Teachers, Parents and Students

 As well as measuring pupils’ achievement in in mathematics, science and reading, PISA also collects contextual information through questionnaires completed by pupils, parents/guardians, teachers, and principals.

 More information on how the data for each questionnaire are processed (including details about confidentiality and the retention of data) can be found in the links below.
+All information collected as part of PISA in Ireland is done so in accordance with the Data Protection and Statistics Acts and General Data Protection Regulation (GDPR).

 DATA PROTECTION DECLARATION for parents/guardians and students